What decides a politician’s fate in the Time of Covid?

 I decided to look around the world at other jurisdictions like BC, in order to shed some light on the issue.

-My guidepost for an apples-to-apples comparison was choosing places that were similar prosperous, open, and democratic societies, and with high quality governance and health care systems.
+My guidepost for an apples-to-apples comparison was choosing places that were similarly sized, urbanized, prosperous, open, and democratic societies, and with high quality governance and health care systems.

 The short list includes neighboring regions (Alberta, Alaska, Washington, and Oregon), Nordic countries (Iceland, Norway, Denmark, Sweden, and Finland), smaller Western European nations (Ireland, Belgium, Netherlands, Switzerland, and Austria), and four from Down Under (New Zealand and the larger Australian states of Queensland, New South Wales, and Victoria).